A Beginner’s Guide to Marketing on Medium

 Medium for lead gen

 But Medium isn’t supposed to be for lead generation, right?
 Sort of.
-You do not want to sound like a sales pitch, but it’s also acceptable to ask readers for recommendations or to visit your site for more content or a free download.
+You do not want to sound like a sales pitch, but it’s also acceptable to ask readers for recommendations or to visit your site for more content or a content offer.
 Check out what vWriter added to the bottom of this Medium post.
 He tells readers they can get more content by downloading his special report (which requires filling out a form on his site) and then he asks people to share and recommend his story, boosting its reach.

 There’s also this creative collection of CTAs published by Hacker Noon.
 This is a softer sell than vWriter, asking for social engagement and inviting people to read more of the community’s content.
 Plus it’s cool branding.